-Of course, I was totally calm and taking all of this in stride, assuring David that everything would be fine.
+As you can imagine, I was totally calm and I took all of this in stride, assuring David that everything would be fine.

 I was flipping out because I wanted to know why.
 Why were my hormones still whackadoodle?
 Why did my body respond like this to the Femara?

 My RE didn't really care why.
 He wasn't interested in getting to the root of the problem; he was interested in solving the problem and getting me knocked up, and although he was really nice about everything, he seemed puzzled by my reaction.
 He knew how to fix this!
-Why was I freaking out?
+Why was I being spastic?

 So I left his office and drove to Walgreens with a prescription for the Follistim and the trigger shot (neither of which are especially inexpensive).
-I called David on my way there, crying (obviously), and asking him what I should do.
+I called David on my way there, crying (because of course), and asking him what I should do.
 He figured I should listen to the doctor.